binchensun/fasr-webpage/content/_index.md

       text: |
         <br>

-        The **Frequency Agile Solar Radiotelescope (FASR)** is the next generation radio interferometer array dedicated to solar and space weather research.
+        The **Frequency Agile Solar Radiotelescope (FASR)** is a next generation radio interferometer array dedicated to solar and space weather research.

   - block: collection
     content: